ajaygunalan/ajaygunalan.github.io/_includes/main.md

 **My Goal?**

-My ultimate goal is to make a robot to solve real-world problems especially in the field of healthcare enabling better diagnostic and surgical procedure.
-To achieve that, we need a broad interdisciplinary approach for debugging the failures accurately.
+My ultimate goal is to solve real-world problems especially in the field of healthcare enabling better diagnostic and surgical procedure.
+To achieve that, we need better sensors and actuators, especially for medical robots.

 <br>